MikoAL/Lucid/README.md

 During Sleep Mode, the AI conducts a thorough review of vector databases.
 This process involves comparing newly added data from Short-term Memory with existing records.
 Using cross-encoders, the AI evaluates the similarity of initial query results.
 If significant resemblance is found, the language model is employed to merge the information, treating it as new data.
 This iterative process continues until no substantial similarities remain, ensuring a streamlined and coherent database.

-# 6. Voice Output

-### Overview
-Selecting a high-quality voice model is essential for creating a natural and engaging voice for the AI Vtuber.

-### Steps
-1. **Voice Model Selection:**
-   - Research and choose a voice model that aligns with the personality and tone of the AI Vtuber.
-   - Consider factors such as expressiveness, clarity, and adaptability.

-2. **Integration with Thought Process:**
-   - Integrate the selected voice model with the Thought Process module to synchronize speech with the AI's generated responses.
-   - Fine-tune parameters for a more natural and human-like voice.

-## Top Extra Priorities

-### Real-Time Chat

-1. **Chat Integration:**
-   - Implement a real-time chat system to engage with the audience during live streams.
-   - Explore options for voice input to allow users to interact with the AI Vtuber using voice commands.

-### Project Management

-1. **Task Prioritization:**
-   - Prioritize tasks based on dependencies and critical path analysis.
-   - Use agile development methodologies to adapt to changing requirements.

-2. **Regular Testing and Feedback:**
-   - Conduct regular testing of all components to identify and address issues promptly.
-   - Gather user feedback to make iterative improvements and enhance the AI Vtuber's performance over time.

-3. **Security and Privacy:**
-   - Implement robust security measures to protect user data and ensure privacy.
-   - Comply with relevant data protection regulations and guidelines.

 4. **Community Engagement:**
    - Build a community around the AI Vtuber through social media, streaming platforms, and dedicated forums.